Clarissa Dickson Wright: Cooking and television

-BBC2 commissioned a series of Two Fat Ladies.
+BBC2 commissioned a series of Two Fat Ladies featuring Dickson Wright and the food writer Jennifer Paterson.
 Four series were made and shown around the world.
 Paterson died in 1999 midway through the fourth series.

 Later years

 Two Fat Ladies ended in 1999 after Paterson's death.
 Dickson Wright appeared with Sir Johnny Scott in Clarissa and the Countryman from 2000 to 2003 and played the gamekeeper in the sitcom Absolutely Fabulous in 2003.
-In 2004 she closed her Edinburgh cookery book shop due to bankruptcy and lost the contract to run a tearoom at Lennoxlove, the seat of the Duke of Hamilton and Brandon.
+In 2004 she closed her Edinburgh cookery book shop due to bankruptcy and lost the contract to run a tearoom at Lennoxlove House, the seat of the Duke of Hamilton and Brandon.
 In 2005, Dickson Wright took part in the BBC reality television show Art School.

 Dickson Wright was elected as Rector of the University of Aberdeen in November 1998, the university's first female rector.
 Her autobiography, Spilling the Beans, was published in September 2007.
 In 2008, she presented a one-off documentary for BBC Four, Clarissa and the King's Cookbook, where she makes recipes from a cookbook dating to the reign of Richard II.

 Along with racehorse trainer Sir Mark Prescott, Dickson Wright was charged with hare coursing with dogs in North Yorkshire in March 2007 under a private prosecution lodged by the International Fund for Animal Welfare under the Hunting Act 2004.
 On 1 September 2009, she and Prescott pleaded guilty and received an absolute discharge at Scarborough Magistrates' Court.
 They said that they were invited to the event by the Yorkshire Greyhound Field Trialling Club, which told the court that it believed it was running a legal event by using muzzled dogs.

 In October 2012, Dickson Wright appeared on Fieldsports Britain to discuss badgers and their nutritional value, saying: "There's going to be a cull, so rather than just throw them in the landfill site, why not eat them?"
 In November 2012, she presented a short BBC4 TV series on the history of the British breakfast, lunch and dinner.
 She was a supporter of the Conservative Party and lived in Inveresk, Scotland.

 In her later years, Wright was known for her criticism and opposition to anti-hunting groups and vegetarianism.
 She supported hare coursing and a diet of red meat, butter and cream.